mjjstockman/hull-college/README.md

 Add script to dynamically display how many characters are left for the form textarea.

+Remove inline JavaScript in index.html into a separate script folder.
+This was not done as it was outside the scope of the project.

 The active navigation highlighting does not always work correctly on scroll.
 This feature was not fixed as the use of JavaScript is outside the scope of the project.

 # Technologies Used